djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/README.md

 ## Architecture

 To streamline the competitive analysis process, we have designed a Multi-Agent AI Automation System that autonomously extracts and analyzes product data.
 This system leverages a collaborative multi-agent approach, ensuring efficiency, accuracy, and real-time insights for sales and strategy teams.
 The architecture consists of specialized AI agents working together to perform key functions:
-  * To extracts products from the product catalog
+  * To extract products from the product catalog
   * Extract features of the product from the product catalog,
   * Searches for competitor products
   * Generates a structured competitive comparison table